FEATURED ONLINE MBA PROGRAMS

 - AFS in Shreveport, $54.4 million in annual revenue, 275 employees

 Large Louisiana-based companies rely on experienced specialists for nearly every aspect of their operations.
-The importance of the contributions these graduates make is reflected in their income, which often exceeds six figures annually according to the US Bureau for Labor Statistics (www.bls.gov):
+The value of these graduates is reflected in their salaries, which often exceed six figures annually.
+According to the US Bureau for Labor Statistics (BLS), the following business careers are among the highest paying in the state:

 - Economists, $107,190 mean annual income